The main differences between maiko and geisha (geiko) are age, appearance, and skills.

 Conversational skills

-Since maiko is still training, she would speak less and usually nods or smiles during a conversation.
-Geiko, on the other hand, is an expert on how to initiate and maintain a conversation in any circumstance.
-Geisha would know what kind of conversations make patrons feel calm, relaxed, or happy.
+Since Maiko is still training, she speaks less and usually nods or smiles during a conversation.
+On the other hand, Geiko is an expert in initiating and maintaining a conversation.
+Geisha would know what conversations make patrons calm, relaxed, or happy.

 Cultural skills

-Maiko would attend the dance school every day and practice shamisen playing until she is perfect.
+Maiko would attend the dance school every day and practice shamisen playing until she was perfect.
 Geiko is a professional who can dance, play shamisen, and perform tea ceremonies.
-The reason that the training takes so long is, geisha dance to different themes and songs almost every month as seasons and festivals pass by.
-In Kyoto, each geisha district specializes in different musical instruments and different Tea ceremony styles.
-So, it is not true that all geisha could play any kind of instrument.
+The training takes so long because the geisha dance to different themes and songs almost every month as seasons and festivals pass by.
+In Kyoto, each geisha district specializes in other musical instruments and Tea ceremony styles.
+So, it is not true that all geisha could play any instrument.

 Age

-Maiko is between the ages of 15 and 20 while the geiko is older than 20.
-In the past little girls used to be sold to okiya at the age of 7 but since this is now illegal in Japan many girls enter the okiya after they complete the mandatory national education requirement which is junior high school.
+Maiko is between the ages of 15 and 20, while the geiko is older than 20.
+In the past, little girls used to be sold to Okiya at the age of 7; since this is now illegal in Japan, many girls enter the Okiya after they complete the mandatory national education requirement, which is junior high school.
 Even though the typical maiko training is 3~5 years, sometimes the maiko stage can last 7-8 years.
-So there is actually maiko in Kyoto who are older than 20.
-Readers should note that maiko only exist in Kyoto, there is no such thing as the maiko-stage in the other geisha districts.
+So there are Maiko in Kyoto who are older than 20.
+Readers should note that Maiko only exists in Kyoto; there is no such thing as the maiko stage in the other geisha districts.

-The traces of young girls’ becoming a maiko can still be seen from the outfit of maiko today.
-For instance, maiko usually wear a sash that shows a huge crest of the okiya they belong to.
-The reason that mark is very big is, in the past, these little girls used to get lost and people could have brought them back to the houses they belonged to by recognizing the crest.
+The traces of young girls’ becoming Maiko can still be seen in the outfits of Maiko today.
+For instance, Maiko usually wears a sash that shows a huge crest of the okiya they belong to.
+Mark is huge because, in the past, these little girls used to get lost, and people could have brought them back to the houses they belonged to by recognizing the crest.

 Maiko Geisha Geiko Differences BACK